ecom-research/CRM-LTR/README.md

 <h1>Learning to Rank E-Commerce Products from Logged Data</h1>

-This repository hosts the experimental code used in SIGIR 2019 paper "Learning to Rank E-Commerce Products from Logged Data".
+This repository hosts the experimental code used in CIKM 2019 paper "Counterfactual Learning from Logs for Improved Ranking of E-Commerce Products".
+[CURRENTLY UNDER REVIEW]

 <h3>Repository structure</h3>
 <ul>